 - Process Applications for Property Exemptions

 The Board of Tax Assessors hold meetings the first Monday of every month, unless otherwise noted.
 Please click the link to View Agendas, Minutes, and Posting Notices.
 Minutes are posted once approved.
-View Most Recent Agendas & Mintues

 Note: Canceled or Postponed meetings will be published 24 hours before the scheduled meeting.